ianlav/EECS393IsaacGameThing/README.md

 ##What is it?

--A sidescrolling shooter with random level generation -A wildly expandable platform with easy-to-build enemies, weapons, etc -An experiment in modular design with an eye towards future expansion -An attempt to bring the idea of mod-friendliness to a new genre -A surprisingly fun and challenging infinite runner -Our 393 final project!
+- A sidescrolling shooter with random level generation
+- A wildly expandable platform with easy-to-build enemies, weapons, etc
+- An experiment in modular design with an eye towards future expansion
+- An attempt to bring the idea of mod-friendliness to a new genre
+- A surprisingly fun and challenging infinite runner
+- Our 393 final project!

 ##Version Information
 You can find our version/github at https://github.com/ianlav/EECS393IsaacGameThing.